BZoennchen/supercollider-book/_sources/chapters/sounddesign/fft.md

 # FFT Processing

-Before we start I highly recommand that you read section [Discrete Fourier Transform](sec-dft) since this section depends on it.
+Before we start I highly recommend that you read section [Discrete Fourier Transform](sec-dft) since this section depends on it.

 ## Client Side Computation